Braun (company): Products

 The company was formerly a manufacturer of food processors, radios, slide projectors, Super 8 film cameras and accessories, and high-fidelity sound systems.

 Today, Braun focuses on its core categories (shaving and grooming, beauty, and hair care).
-Small household appliances, health and wellness categories, as well as clocks and watches are now run by other companies (De'Longhi, Zeon, Kaz) under license.
+Small household appliances, health and wellness categories, as well as clocks and watches are now manufactured by other companies (De'Longhi, Zeon, Kaz) under license.